 Data pipeline integrating sensor data and EMR with meta-information for CDSS models.

-When not crunching numbers and chewing pencils, I enjoy spending quality time with my family, studio and en plein air landscape painting, LEGOs, distance running, cycling, board games, sudoko, and reading new research papers.
+When not crunching numbers and chewing pencils, I enjoy spending quality time with my family, studio and en plein air landscape painting, collecting LEGOs, distance running, cycling, board games, sudoko, and reading new journal articles.